artefactual/atom-docs/user-manual/access-content/browse.rst

 description.
 Any child descriptions that in turn have children will also be expandable.

+The amount of top-level records loaded into the hierarchy browser when it is first visited will be determined by the :ref:`fwt-items-per-page` setting available at |gears| **Admin > Settings > Treeview**.
+The default value is 50
+- an :term:`administrator` can adjust this value up to 1,000.

+At the top right of the page, a "Reset" will be present.
+Clicking this will return the hierarchy browser to its original state, collapsing all opened nodes and displaying only the first load of records.

-A number in the top right corner of the page will indicate how many more descriptions can be seen in the hierarchy.
+Additionally, if there are more top-level descriptions available than those included in the initial load, a second button with a number in the top right corner of the page will indicate how many more descriptions can be seen in the hierarchy.
 Click on that number to bring up the next page of results.

 .. image:: images/browse-hierarchy-more.*
    :align: center